Jamiroquai88/VBDiarization/README.md

 `'--out-rttm-dir'` - output directory for storing `.rttm` files

-`'--min-window-size'` - minimal size of i-vector window in miliseconds.
+`'--min-window-size'` - minimal size of embedding window in miliseconds.
 Defines minimal size used for clustering algorithms.

-`'--max-window-size'` - maximal size of i-vector window in miliseconds.
+`'--max-window-size'` - maximal size of embedding window in miliseconds.

 `'--vad-tolerance'` - skip `n` frames of non-speech and merge them as speech.